bibisixtynine/zx80app/readme.md

 Roadmap :
   - Wondering for a version One of Qwark using Phaser 3.7 2D Game Engine only... could be a good step...

+## WARNING
+If you remix this app, you will have to add a .env file with a variable named authorizedUser and the corresponding name (you can choose any value) that will be allowed to save/modify to the server some code... this a very basic identification code ! ... for only one use.... no comment...